 Tax Treaties between the U.S. and Foreign Governments

 A tax treaty is an agreement between two governments under which each agrees to limit or modify its domestic tax laws in an attempt to avoid double taxation of income.
-The United States currently has tax treaties in effect with over 50 countries, but not every country has a tax treaty with the United States.
-In addition, not all tax treaties are relevant to international students and scholars.
+The United States currently has tax treaties in effect with over 60 countries, but not all of these tax treaties are relevant to international students and scholars.

-All tax treaties contain provisions called "articles."
+Tax treaties contain provisions called "articles."
 Many treaties include articles designed to foster educational and cultural exchanges between the two treaty countries.
 These articles may provide some type of an exemption from U.S. tax on income received by students and scholars.
 However, Tax Treaties are not all equal and the student/scholar should review the treaty with his/her own country to determine if there are any potential benefits.
-Generally, tax treaty benefits fall into one of a few general categories:
+Generally, tax treaty benefits may apply if you received:

 - gifts from abroad for purposes of maintenance or study